codio/site/source/docs/dashboard/organizations/adding-members.html.md

 full_width: true
 ---

-To add Codio users to your organization
+To manually add Codio users to your organization

 1. Open the Organizations up (click on the icon bottom left).
 1. Select your Organization from the list (there is probably only one there).